nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 {% include examples/blog/2012-11-13/3.coffee %}
 {% endhighlight %}

 This is the approach employed by **State.js**.
-Referential equivalence, and some convenience — `this` versus the clunkier `this.owner()` — is traded for insight into a whole other dimension of context.
-A concession to be sure, but on balance a good bargain: in every case, the new idioms `this`, `this.owner()`, and `this.superstate()` always mean what we expect them to.
+Referential equivalence, and some convenience — `this` versus the clunkier `this.owner()` — is traded away in exchange for insight into another dimension of context.
+A concession, certainly, but on balance a good bargain: in every case, the idioms `this`, `this.owner()`, and `this.superstate()` always mean what we expect them to.

 ## [The next dimension](#the-next-dimension)

-The lexical binding approach, if syntactically a bit short of ideal, works plenty well so far as it goes — state methods can access their containing `State`, or a superstate, or any other node on their owner’s state tree.
+The lexical binding approach, if a bit suboptimal syntactically, does work plenty well so far as it goes — state methods can access their containing `State`, or a superstate, or any other node on their owner’s state tree.

 However, we must still expand the context space one dimension further, along the axis of [the protostate–epistate relation](/docs/#concepts--inheritance--protostates) that follows the prototype chain of the owner object.